OnaliyVinukiy/bloodline/README.md

-# 🩸 BloodLine – Blood Bank Management System
+# 🩸 Bloodline – Blood Bank Management System

 **Bloodline** is a centralized blood bank management solution designed to simplify and modernize blood donation workflows.
 From donor registration and appointment booking to blood stock tracking and donation camp scheduling, Bloodline offers a seamless and secure experience for hospitals, donors, blood camp organizers and administrators.